 New Budget Request of \$4 million for transit priority measures to improve travel time delays experienced by transit buses on bus rapid transit routes and CTrains.
 Project will be funded by Pay-As-You-Go.
-Operating Impact of Capital: None.

 Program 564 : CT Technology Upgrades